-Every year, approximately 19 million Americans experience one or more phobias that range from mild to severe.
-Phobias can occur in early childhood, but usually are first evident between the ages of 15 and 20 years.
+Every year, approximately 19 million Americans experience 1 or more phobias that range from mild to severe.
+Phobias can happen in early childhood, but usually are first evident between the ages of 15 and 20 years.
 They affect both genders equally, although men are more likely to seek treatment for phobias.

 What causes phobias?

 Research suggests that both genetic and environmental factors contribute to the onset of phobias.
-Specific phobias have been associated with a fearful first encounter with the phobic object or situation.
-The question still exists, however, whether this conditioning exposure is necessary or if phobias can develop in genetically predisposed individuals.
+Specific phobias have been connected to a fearful first encounter with the phobic object or situation.
+It is unknown whether this first encounter is necessary or if phobias can develop in people who are prone to them.

-What are the three primary types of phobias?
+What are the 3 primary types of phobias?

 What is specific phobia?